What are they? And as a veteran, how can you use them to sell yourself in the job market?

 Maribeth Gunner Pulliam, MS Ed is the Career Services Coordinator at Excelsior College in Albany, N.Y.
 For more resources on higher education and career transitions, visit Excelsior College at www.excelsior.edu and the Excelsior College Career Resource Center at, www.excelsior.edu/career

-Posted by Veterans Today on Mar 15 2011, With 0 Reads, Filed under Living, Of Interest.
+Posted by GPD on March 15, 2011, With 2608 Reads Filed under Life, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.